Our significant other may have trouble accepting our need for solitude and may take it personally when we want to recharge alone.

 5. The world itself seems to favor something that you’re not.

 Sometimes, it feels like the dating scene is all about showcasing our sociability, because we are looking for someone to socialize intensely with, aren’t we?
 Urban environments in particular offer little respite from the constant hustle and what seems like an incessant need for social approval.
-This makes us introverts feel especially misplaced.
+This might make us introverts feel especially misplaced.

 What to do instead: By communicating and sharing experiences, we can express what it’s like being an introvert.
 Yes, we like spending time with you… just not 24/7 (we recharge when we’re alone).
 It’s just a different way of being and going about life, and the more we talk about it, perhaps the more the world will understand.
+(Here are some more tips for maintaining a relationship with an extrovert when you’re an introvert.)

 6. You need to think before speaking.